open-telemetry/opentelemetry-specification/experimental/metric-config-service.md

 * 7 days

 However, the SDK MUST still be able to handle periods of any nonzero integer duration, even if they violate the divisibility suggestion.
-For a specific example in implementation, see below, as well as [TODO: link period_matcher and CollectionPeriod]

 ### Go SDK
-A prototype implementation of metric configuration is available for the Go SDK [TODO: link PR].
+A prototype implementation of metric configuration is available for the Go SDK, currently hosted on the [contrib repo](https://github.com/vmingchen/opentelemetry-go-contrib).
 It provides an alternative push controller component with the ability to configure collection periods on a per-metric basis.
 When used in conjunction with the Collector extension (see below), the controller exports metrics based on configuration information it receives from the backend.

 The per-metric implementation is achieved by using a modified `Accumulator` implementation.
 Rather than exporting every metric upon calling `Collect()`, the